apache/flink/docs/dev/table/functions.md

 {% endhighlight %}
       </td>
       <td>
-        <p>This function returns the rank of each row within a result set partition, with no gaps in the ranking values.
-The rank of a specific row is one plus the number of distinct rank values that come before that specific row.</p>
+        <p>Returns the rank of a value in a group of values.
+The result is one plus the previously assigned rank value.
+Unlike the function rank, dense_rank will not produce gaps in the ranking sequence.</p>
         <p>Only supported in blink planner.</p>
       </td>
     </tr>